Ramanathapuram C. S. Murugabhoopathy

 Ramanathapuram C. S. Murugabhoopathy (14 February 1914 - 21 March 1998), popularly referred to as CSM, was one of the most distinguished Mridanga maestros of the 20th century.
 He was a contemporary of Palghat Mani Iyer (1912–1981) and Palani Subramania Pillai (1908–1962).
-The three legends are revered as the "Holy Trinity of Mridanga".
+The three are referred to as the "Holy Trinity of Mridanga".

 Early life

 Born in the town of Ramanathapuram (also known as Ramnad) in Tamil Nadu, Murugabhoopathy obtained his early lessons in Mridanga from his father Chitsabai Servai (also Sirchabai Servai) and later on from Palani Muttiah Pillai (the father of Palani Subramania Pillai), both of whom were students of the great Pudukottai Manpoondia Pillai (read as Maamudia Pillai).
 Murugabhoopathy's elder brother C. S. Sankarasivam Bhagavatar was a strong influence in the development of Murugabhoopathy's musical style.
 A young CSM picked up many tips from legendary percussionists including Kumbhakonam Azhaganambi Pillai, who taught him some intricate techniques of playing with his left hand.